-The difference between a budget and a cash flow forecast can sometimes be confusing in the beginning.
+The difference between a budget and a cash flow forecast can sometimes be confusing for newcomers to the world of accounting.
 They can seem to show similar information, yet both are very different and have different uses.
 Both are essential for the accurate financial management of your organisation.

 What is a budget?

 A budget details what you plan to do with your finances for the relevant period of time.
 This is usually over 12 months and focuses on profit.
 In addition: